HaofengLiu/HaofengLiu.github.io/_pages/about_en.md

 <span class='anchor' id='-honors-and-awards'></span>
 # News
+- 2026.04：Joined the Peng Cheng Lab
+- 2025.11：Awarded PhD degree at University of Manchester 【<a href="/images/PhD.pdf" target="_blank">Certificate</a>】
 - 2023.12：Awarded third place in Research Conference of Department EEE at University of Manchester 【<a href="/images/Poster_conference.pdf" target="_blank">Certificate</a>】
 - 2022.01：Joined the Microwave and Communication Systems research group at the University of Manchester as a PhD student
 - 2021.12：Awarded M.S. at University College London (Distinction) 【<a href="/images/Master.pdf" target="_blank">Certificate</a>】